DEFRA/ffc-development-guide/README.md

 # Future Farming and Countryside Programme Development Guide

-This is a respository for all core development documentation relating to the Future Farming and Countryside Programme (FFC).
+This is a repository for all core development documentation relating to the Future Farming and Countryside Programme (FFC).

 This repository includes development standards, patterns and guides to be used by all FFC developers.